DanArmstrong124/da-total-graphics/README.md

     6. Press view site.
     7. Verify the product has been added.

+Tested by friends and family - Results: All Positive

 16. Remove Products:
     1. Sign into admin account.
     2. Go to admin dashboard in navbar.